-This is your number one eco-sustainable, green and pet-friendly glamping option in Cork.
-All within walking distance of Inch Beach in Whitegate.
-The thing we love about this venue, aside from their eco-friendliness, is the range of activities you can get up to in the area.
+Within walking distance of Inch Beach in Whitegate, this is your number one eco, sustainable, green and pet-friendly glamping option in Cork.
+The thing we love about this venue, aside from its eco-friendliness, is the range of outdoor activities you can get up to in the area.

-Being located at Inch Beach, outdoors activities are abundant.
-There are options for surfing, kayaking and bike rental.
-There is also plenty of opportunities to do some beautiful cliff walks.
+Thanks to the proximity of Inch Beach, you can choose from surfing, kayaking and bike rental.
+There are also plenty of opportunities to do some beautiful cliff walks.

-Inch Hideaway has four luxury yurts and the ‘Wanderly Wagon’ that sleeps up to 27 people.
+Inch Hideaway has four luxury yurts and the ‘Wanderly Wagon’ so can accommodate up to 27 people.
 Each yurt is situated on a raised platform and heated with wood-fired stoves.
 There is a communal kitchen, a banquet dining area, a wood-fired pizza oven and a campfire pit.
 It’s all about sharing here.

 More info: Inch Hideaway